imbasynergy/ImbaChat-WordPress/README.txt

 2. If you don't have a widget, click "Create a widget" in the ImbaChat settings.
 Connection between your website and ImbaChat server will be automatically configured.
 3. If you already have a widget, just write your widget ID in the ImbaChat settings on your website and click "Connect the widget".
 4. Also, if you have BuddyPress, WCFM Marketplace or SweetDate themes, integration with ImbaChat will be automatically configured as well.
 5. You should use [shortcodes](https://imbachat.com/en/articles/tutorials) to create conversation's buttons.
-The buttons are available only on BuddyPress.
+Buttons are installed automatically only on BuddyPress.

 == Frequently Asked Questions ==